it-amanuens/rodatraden/README.md

 Potential future improvements,

+- [X] All staff can change any block
-- [ ] Copy all courseoccasions from one year to another year
+- [X] Copy all courseoccasions from one year to another year
 - [ ] Make it so users can see their pending reports
 - [ ] Associate Profiles with Exams
 - [X] Automatic generation of 'examensbilagan'